uswds/uswds-site/pages/documentation/getting-started-developers/phase-two.md

 ## Step 5: Initialize your project

 {:.site-note}
 **Note:** Initialize with caution.
 The initialization task copies default settings and theme files, so if you've made any customizations to your local theme, `init` will overwrite them.
+You should only need to run `npx gulp init` once.

 Initialize your project to copy all the necessary image, font, and Javascript assets from the source code.